- Google My Business,

 Google My Business

-To set up your Google Business page, open your Google Plus page and click on your picture at the top right of the window.
+To set up your Google Business page, go to the Google MyBusinesss website and click on the start now button.
+Follow the steps to register your business.
 Google will verify your address by sending a card to your address with a verification number.
 You will need a physical address rather than a Post Office box.
 When your business has been verified it will appear on the right-hand side of the search results in Google for appropriate searches.

 Customers can access your website, add photos and post a review of your business, all from Google search.